 Here is the free Worksheet:

 This one, just like the other two, has four pages.
 Again the first page with all the necessary information about the Script.
-Then two pages to practise the lower case and the capital letters and one page with guidelines only.
+Then two pages to practice the lowercase and the capital letters and one page with guidelines only.

 Just like before, you can either print the worksheet out or you can draw the guidelines manually.